dannsam/xenko-docs/manual/input/pointers.md

 4. Every time the pointer is modified, Xenko creates a new **pointer event** with that pointer.
 5. For each new finger, Xenko creates a new pointer with a new pointer ID.

 > [!Note]
+> Pointer events are listed in chronological order.

+> [!Note]
-> Each **pointer event** contains information on only one pointer.
-If several pointers are modified simultaneously in the same update, Xenko creates a separate **pointer event** for each pointer.
+> Each pointer event contains information about only one pointer.
+If several pointers are modified simultaneously in the same update, Xenko creates a separate event for each pointer.

-> [!Tip]
-> Pointer events are listed in chronological order (time of the event).

 > [!Warning]
 > Each OS handles pointer modifications differently.
 This means the same finger gesture can generate slightly different pointer event sequences across different platforms.
->
-> For example, Android doesn't create new a pointer event when a finger touches the screen but doesn't move.
+For example, Android doesn't create new a pointer event when a finger touches the screen but doesn't move.
-> For more details, check the documentation for your OS.
+For more information, check your OS documentation.

-You can enable **gesture recognition** to detect gestures such as **long presses** and **taps**.
+You can enable gesture recognition to detect gestures such as long presses and taps.
 For more information, see [Gestures](gestures.md).

 ## Multi-touch
-If multi-touch is disabled, Xenko triggers events only for the first finger that touches the screen.
+If multi-touch is enabled, Xenko triggers events for multiple fingers.
+If it's disabled, Xenko triggers events only for the first finger that touches the screen.
 Multi-touch is enabled by default.

 To enable **multi-touch**, use [MultiTouchEnabled](xref="SiliconStudio.Xenko.Input.InputManager.MultiTouchEnabled").